fpco/inline-c/README.md

-# `inline-c` tutorial
+# inline-c

-`inline-c` is a library to seamlessy write C code -- using C libraries -- from Haskell.
-In this tutorial we'll work by example, starting with simple use cases and gradually showing every feature with more complex examples.
+`inline-c` is a library for seamlessly mixing Haskell and C source code in the same source file.
+Mixing code is .
+In this tutorial we'll work through some of the features of `inline-c` by way of examples, starting with simple use cases.

 Build details are reserved to the [last section](#how-to-build).
-You'll need those if you want to get working.
+You'll need those if you want to get the examples working.

 ## Getting started

-Let's say we want to compute the cosine of a number using C from Haskell.
-With `inline-c` it's a breeze:
+Let's say we want to compute the cosine of a number using C from Haskell. `inline-c` let's you write this function call inline, without any need for a binding to the foreign function:

 ```
 {-# LANGUAGE QuasiQuotes #-}
 {-# LANGUAGE TemplateHaskell #-}

 import           Language.C.Inline

 include "<math.h>"